phil-cork/portfolio/README.md

 This project utilized a variety of classification techniques to determine how well a team's seasonal statistics predict their playoff success in the post-season.

 ## BoardGameGeek
 Can the categorical descriptions and mechanics of popular board games illuminate meaningful trends or interesting connections between particular titles and their features?
-This project explore complexity, popularity, and game's thematical and mechanical features to explore tabletop board game trends.
+This project explore complexity, popularity, and game's theme and mechanical features to explore tabletop board game trends.

 ## Starbucks
 How can Starbucks' customers be clustered into distinct customer profiles?
 What initial insights can be gleaned from how the K-means model separates these customers based on their level of income?